follower/android-arduino-handbag/README.txt

 My original code or modifications licensed under the LGPL 2.0.

-Android application based on DemoKit example, see code for license details.
+Original Android application based on DemoKit example, see code for license details.

 For more details see: